A Dual-Helix Governance Approach Towards Reliable Agentic Artificial Intelligence for WebGIS Development: Background and Related Work

-Despite their utility, the authors of this manuscript often encountered cases where these strategies fail in professional WebGIS engineering because they are advisory rather than systematically enforced.
-A RAG system may retrieve an \textit{ArcPy} snippet, but it cannot structurally enforce that the agent utilizes a specific organization-mandated coordinate system across multiple project files.
-Prompt engineering is short-lived, residing only within a single prompt's context, and RAG provides information that the model may choose to ignore as the context window grows.
-Our emphasis on a governance-based architecture is in direct alignment with the vision of Autonomous GIS, defined as a system capable of self-generating, self-organizing, self-verifying, self-executing and self-growing \citep{li_giscience_2025, li_autonomous_2023}.
+Despite their utility, these strategies often fail in professional WebGIS engineering because they are advisory rather than systematically enforced.
+Prompt engineering is short-lived, residing only within a single prompt's context.
+Similarly, while RAG architectures excel at dynamically retrieving accurate facts (e.g. \textit{ArcPy} syntax or organizational standards), they remain fundamentally informational.
+They cannot structurally enforce compliance, such as mandating a specific coordinate reference system across multiple files.
+Instead, the retrieved text serves merely as context that the model may probabilistically ignore as task complexity grows.
+Our emphasis on a governance-based architecture directly addresses this limitation and aligns with the vision of Autonomous GIS, defined as a system capable of self-generating, self-organizing, self-verifying, self-executing, and self-growing \citep{li_giscience_2025, li_autonomous_2023}.